StyraInc/das-opa-samples/kong-mesh/counter-demo/README.md

 2. Go to **Counter Demo App**, then click **Decisions**.

-    You will see a log of all <span style="background-color:ForestGreen;color:white;">Allowed</span> decisions for the prior OPA authorization queries.
+    You will see a log of all **Allowed** decisions for the prior OPA authorization queries.

     These decisions were captured by OPA and sent to DAS when you tested the app functionality in step 5.
 You will see different types of requests across a variety of methods (e.g. `GET`, `POST`, `DELETE`) and URI paths (e.g. `/version`, `/counter`, `/increment`).

 3. Find a decision result for a `DELETE` request by typing `method:DELETE` in the search box at the bottom of the Decisions page.
-Click the Replay icon next to the <span style="background-color:ForestGreen;color:white;">Allowed</span> decision log line.
+Click the Replay icon next to the **Allowed** decision log line.

     The **policy > ingress > rules.rego** file editor will be opened in the browser.